-Criteria JORC Code explanation Commentary Quality and adequacy of topographic control.
-Topographic surface for drill section is based on the differential GPS coordinates for the drill holes.
+Criteria JORC Code explanation Commentary Specification of the grid system used.
+The grid system for Balama North Project area is World Geodetic System (1984 Spheroid and Datum; Zone 37 South).
+Quality and adequacy of topographic control.
+Topographic surface for drill section is based on the differentia GPS coordinates for the drill holes.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 The nominal drillhole spacing is 100 m on drill lines spaced 400m apart.
 The drill lines have a bearing of 120° (UTM grid northeast).
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 The current data spacing and distribution is insufficient for the purpose of estimating a mineral resources for Nicanda Hill prospect.
 On completion of the current drill program and the receipt of all necessary data, the Company will undertake an estimation of the resource for the Nicanda Hill prospect.
 Whether sample compositing has been applied.
 Samples have been composited to a maximum of two metres for RC samples.
 Most diamond core samples are taken as approximately 2m lengths of quarter core, with few samples of upto 3m in length of core for zones of low graphite.
 Diamond core sample breaks corresponding to geological boundaries.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
-The deposit is drilled towards the south east (magnetic grid) at approximately -60° to intersect the mineralised zones approximately orthogonal to the interpreted dip and strike of the geological units.
+The deposit is drilled towards the south east (magnetic grid) a approximately -60° to intersect the mineralised zones approximately orthogonal to the interpreted dip and strike of the geological units.
 Several characteristic geological units have been delineated in several drill holes giving a higher degree of confidence in the attitude and orientation of the graphite mineralisation.
 Near continuous sampling of all geological units bearing graphite is routinely undertaken.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-Local increased graphite abundances are observed proximal to small-scale folding and thin tonalite veins.
-The orientation of these folds and veins is generally parallel to the attitude of the graphitic schist and mineralisation.
-Thus, the current drilling is not expected to produce any biased samples.
+Local increased graphite abundances are observed proximal small-scale folding and thin tonalite veins.
+The orientation of these folds and veins is generally parallel to the attitude of th graphitic schist and mineralisation.
+Thus, the current drilling not expected to produce any biased samples.
 Sample security The measures taken to ensure sample security.
 Chain of custody is managed by Triton.
 Samples are stored at a secure yard on the project prior to shipping to SGS in South Africa.
 Any visible signs of tampering of the samples are reported by the lab.
 A chain of custody has been maintained for the shipment of the samples to South Africa.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 A QAQC review of the sampling data from the drill holes at Cobra Plains was carried out by Optiro as part of the resource estimate for the Cobra Plains deposit.
 This deposit is located to the southeast of Nicanda Hill.
 The Cobra Plains database was considered by Optiro to be of sufficient quality to carry out that resource estimation.
-No reviews or audits of sampling techniques were undertaken by Optiro or any other external consultant.
+A review of sampling techniques is currently being undertaken by Optiro as part of a resource estimate for Nicanda Hill.
 The QAQC samples inserted with the reported RC chip samples returned values within the expected value ranges.
 On this basis, the reported drill assay results are considered representative and suitable for assessing the graphite grades of the intersected graphite mineralisation.